Baud-lab/hermes-wire/README.md

 ```

-And then logging-out and logging-in:
+Log-out and log-in to reset:

 ```
 exit